protontypes/LibreSelery/README.md

 5. Transfer some money to this wallet for testing.
 See the [price list](https://help.coinbase.com/en/coinbase/trading-and-funding/pricing-and-fees/fees.html) for transfering money to the coinbase account.

-6. Add your tokens API:
+6. Add your tokens API keys to your local file:

   ```bash
   nano ~/.openselery/tokens.env